Skip to main content

 Freedom Forever LLC filed for chapter 11 bankruptcy on April 15, 2026, in the U.S. Bankruptcy Court for the District of Delaware (case number 26-10522).
 The petition listed estimated assets of $100 million to $500 million and estimated liabilities of $500 million to $1 billion.

-Who is the largest creditor?
+Who is the largest secured creditor?

 Was Freedom Forever the largest residential solar installer in the U.S.?